- $.50 off all “We Proudly Brew” items

-The Club hosts many popular events, such as the increasingly popular Home Brew Fest, a Wine Fest, and regular programs for the whole family, such as Kids Night Out, Chef’s Night, and sports celebrity visits and autograph sessions.
+The Club hosts many popular events, such as the increasingly popular Home Brew Fest, a Wine Fest, and regular programs for the whole family, and sports celebrity visits and autograph sessions.
 Become an instant winner when you join – and continue being a winner throughout the year with your Club membership.

 The membership is composed of members as prioritized and explained below.
 Persons eligible for membership who decline to join the club may not be guests of members.
 Members are charged member dues except as indicated below: